-n order to maintain compliance with the University of Tennessee Cherokee Farm Master Plan and Development Guidelines, the University administration has established a Project Review Process for private partner development proposals.
+n order to maintain compliance with the UT Research Park at Cherokee Farm Master Plan and Development Guidelines, the University administration has established a Project Review Process for private partner development proposals.

-Private development partners must submit development plans to the University for review by a Project Review Committee.
+Private development partners must submit development plansto the University for review by a Project Review Committee.
 This Committee is composed of the President of the University of Tennessee, a member of the University of Tennessee Board of Trustees, the University of Tennessee Chief Research Officer, the Chancellor of the Knoxville Campus, and the State of Tennessee State Architect.
 At least three of the five members must vote in favor of a proposal for it to be approved.

-The University of Tennessee Division of Facilities Planning will serve as staff for the Project Review Committee and will provide comment and recommendation to the Project Review Committee relative to a proposed project's compliance with the Development Guidelines.
+The University of Tennessee Office of Capital Projects will serve as staff for the Project Review Committee and will provide comment and recommendation to the Project Review Committee relative to a proposed project's compliance with the Development Guidelines.

-Development Plans must be submitted to the University of Tennessee Division of Facilities Planning at the completion of each of the following design phases:
+Development Plans must be submitted to the University of Tennessee Office of Capital Projects at the completion of each of the following design phases: